 And finally because I wanted to protect that tabletop I added a varnish to finish it off.
 Let me clarify, if I had just gone with the satin finish paint I wouldn’t have needed a topcoat, as I said before it doesn’t need one.
 But since I added the metallic paint on top, I didn’t want to risk it.

 I used a matte finish because I was in a rush to get this finished.
 If I had wanted to go shiny, I would have gone with the DuraClear High Gloss Finish.
-(I’ve included affiliate links to the products at the end of the post.)

 And for the WOW factor?
 I added some contact paper on the outer sides of the drawers.
 Yes, it is the same one that covers all those storage boxes.